 Stevenson, T., & Zamani-Gallaher, E. (2016) Racialized and gendered experiences of African American female faculty at public community colleges.
 Transforming understandings of diversity in higher education: Demography, democracy and discourse Stylus: Sterling, VA, USA link >

 Zamani-Gallaher, E., & Bragg, D. (2015) Research, policy, and practice in action: The Office of Community College Research and Leadership - University of Illinois at Urbana-Champaign Community College Journal of Research and Practice 39 (10), 950-953 link >

-Principal Investigator Perkins IV Planning, Consultation and Technical Assistance Initiative, Illinois Community College Board, 2007 - 2017
+Principal Investigator Continuation of Perkins IV Consultation, Technical Assistance and Applied Research and Evaluation, Illinois Community College Board, 2015 - 2017

 ACPA Director of Research and Scholarship American College Personnel Association (ACPA), 2016 - present